BrainnetomeAtlas/HUMAN-BRAINNETOME-ATLAS/README.md

 > freesurfer format, used to generate Brannetome Atlas annotation (parcellation) for subjects

 BN_Atlas_246_LUT.txt
-> color table (look up table) for 246 Brainnetome Atlas cortical subregions and subcortical subregions in freesurfer format
+> color table (look up table) for 246 Brainnetome Atlas cortical and subcortical subregions in freesurfer format